matrix-org/matrix-spec-proposals/proposals/3847-ignoring-invites-with-policy-rooms.md

 Similarly, if a policy `m.ban` in a `m.ignore.invites` room is redacted/amended, clients should show any invite that doesn't match any `m.ignore.invites` & `m.ban` entities anymore.

+If the client detects that one of the rooms has been upgraded, it should follow the tombstone to the new room.

 ### Server behavior